Leonidee/spark-jobs-automation/README.md

     Spark modules was tested manually in Cluster.
 Maybe this process will be somehow automated in future versions.

 - `utils`: This directory contains bash scripts for setting up the project's environment.

+# Deploy and usage

+`./utils/setup-project` - is a main entry point for configuring a new environment required to deploy a project.

+The project requires three main environments: a Dataproc cluster, host with Airflow and some kind of development or testing environment, which can be either of them.

+After running this script, you will be prompted to choose which environment you want to set up.
+And all of the required preperation will be done automatically.

+**Note**: To deploy project you need a ready-to-use Dataproc Cluster by any provider you want.
+I used [Yandex Data Proc](https://cloud.yandex.com/en-ru/services/data-proc).